 Hi there, I have read a similar problem posted by Bugsey but i have checked the boards with the fuses but still cannot locate the internal battery, any ideas thoughts.
 Does anyone know what type of battery i am looking for size shape etc. Thanks again.

+I ran into the same issue with my Onkyo 787 receiver that the internal settings would get reset after a short power off.
+Getting all settings entered again (preferences, speaker distances, volumes, stations, etc.) is a real pain.
+Good news is that Onkyo DOES have a battery (actually a capacitor) to store the settings and that capacitor can go bad.
+Another good news is that replacement is quite easy.
 The settings are preserved by a 5.5V 0.1F capacitor.
 Digikey sells it for around $1.50, you may choose a higher capacitance, as 0.3F if you're replacing it.
 I didn't want to wait for the part, so I decided to replace with something I had around from an old power supply.
 I used 10V 1000uF capacitor as a replacement and it works fine.
 Yes, it is 100x less in capacitance, but preserving setting for a short time is better than not preserving them at all.
 Settings survived a couple of days disconnect and I haven't tried leaving the receiver off for any longer yet.
 Here's how you can find it: it's on the main horizontal board, on the same side where the volume control is.
 It's small, looks like a watch battery turned on the edge.
 Mine was in a blue shrink wrap.
 I cut off the leads next to the battery and left the wires sticking out of the PCB.
 There's plenty of room to put any capacitor.
 Pixonian

 On a TX-DS787 receiver there are no backup batteries for memory preservation.

 There is a chip, probably a c-mos chip on the circuit board.

 Mine erases memory during lightning storms.